The Wine Wizard - Wine facts, Questions & Answers

-One of the great aspects of the Gold Series membership is the wealth of information included with the newsletter, allowing for the member to really learn about all the different aspects of wine.
+One of the great aspects of the Gold Wine Club membership is the wealth of information included with the newsletter, allowing for the member to really learn about all the different aspects of wine.

 The Wine Wizard is one such feature of the newsletter.
 Designed to test your knowledge and hopefully help teach you something about the wonderful world of wine, each Wizard Series posts three question & answer topics.
 How does your knowledge fare?
 Test yourself!